AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 the document describes the Tool Operational Requirements and the associated Testcases along the following guidelines:

-A **Tool Operational Requirement** (or **TOR**) describes the proper behavior of the GNATcoverage tool for a specific language construct with regards to a given coverage criterion.
+A **Tool Operational Requirement** (abbreviated as **TOR** or **Requirement**) describes the proper behavior of the GNATcoverage tool for a specific language construct with regards to a given coverage criterion.
 For example, how shall the tool behave on Ada `if` statements when performing Decision Coverage assessments.

 To help expose a structured organization, related requirements are bundled together as named **Requirement Groups**.
 For example, the Statement Coverage